 If you want to build your website using WordPress, you have a couple of options:

-- WordPress self-hosted—you can buy a website hosting plan from one of the best WordPress hosting providers, like Bluehost or HostGator.
+- WordPress self-hosted—you can buy a web hosting (opens in new tab) plan from one of the best WordPress hosting (opens in new tab) providers, like Bluehost (opens in new tab) or HostGator (opens in new tab).
 You can then install WordPress through the hosting platform and configure it as you need.
 This option only requires an ongoing hosting provider fee.

 The WordPress hosted version is faster, simpler, and easier to set up, and there’s less to do behind the scenes.
 This option is typically more expensive than the self-hosted version, and the basic levels of the hosted plan do not allow access to WordPress plugins.